 Beef Wontons with Cabbage and Ginger

 Beef, ginger and Napa cabbage combine to make the main body for these beef wontons, and garlic, sesame oil and soy sauce enhance the overall flavor of them.
+Yes these beef wontons with cabbage and ginger really are that good!
 These beef wontons are aromatic and unusual, and the flavors work very well together.
 If you are a fan of beef and you want to add your favorite Chinese flavors and some healthy vegetables, then this might be the best wonton recipe for you.
 Why not give these wontons a go?
 Your family is sure to be impressed with your cooking skills if you do.

 These healthy wontons are steamed so, apart from the little bit of sesame oil used for flavor, they are pretty much fat-free, especially if you go with lean beef.
 Lean beef is not so good for making hamburgers because they will be dry but these beef wontons are well-hydrated with the sesame oil, soy sauce and vegetables, so there is no danger of them being dry – just healthy and delicious.